64bit/containers-kubernetes-swarm/README.md

 # Deploy app:
 ./infrastructure/kubernetes/common/deploy_app.sh

-# Expose at Service:
+# Expose as Service:
 ./infrastructure/kubernetes/local/create_service_and_expose.sh
 # After above command we need to find the port on which we can access app on VM
-# 1) Get NodePort : cat ./infrastructure/kubernetes/common/get_node_port.sh
+# 1) Get NodePort : ./infrastructure/kubernetes/common/get_node_port.sh
 # 2) Access app on : http://<virtual-machine-ip>:<node-port>

 # Scale Up: